PrincetonUniversity/PsyNeuLink/README.md

                          - validate that self.sender is OutputState of MonitoringMechanism or ProcessingMechanism or MonitoringMechanism class ref (assigned by paramClassDefaults)

                          ** DOCUMENT ???
-GET kwMechanismParameterStates OR SET TO None??
+GET kwParameterStates OR SET TO None??

                  [super: validate_execute_method]